Sitecore/xmcloud-starter-dotnet/README.md

     - `Server side rendering engine endpoint URL` - `https://<<TUNNEL_URL>>/jss-render`
     - `Server side rendering engine application URL` - `https://<<TUNNEL_URL>>`
     - `Server side rendering engine configuration URL` - `https://<<TUNNEL_URL>>/api/editing/config`
-28. Return to the Content Editor tab and Home icon in the top left corner (the nine square grid icon).
+28. Click the Home icon in the top left corner of the Content Editor (the nine square grid icon).
 29. Click on the Pages icon
-30. You will be taken to Pages connected to the head application running on your local devleoper machine.
+30. You will be taken to your Pages instance, which is now connected to the head application running on your local devleoper machine.
 You can now add and remove components from the page and see the changes reflected in real-time.
 Please note the known issues stated above to see which components are not yet supported.

 ## Building SASS Stylesheet
 TODO: Add steps to build scss assets.